rdenman/nxmfe/README.md

    Make sure to explictly set a unique port for each app.
    Add `decl.d.ts` to container and declare the marketing module.
    Create the MarketingApp component which loads up the MFE.
 Lazily load the component for the base route.
+7. Add the Angular schematic to the workspace: `npm i -DE @nrwl/angular`.
+   Generate an auth app: `npx nx g @nrwl/angular:app auth`.
+   Make sure you add routing to the auth app.